alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * reopen
 * email

-Do not use a hyphen unless it’s confusing without it, for example, a little used-car is different from a little-used car.
+Do not use a hyphen unless it's confusing without it, for example, a little used-car is different from a little-used car.
 You can also refer to [The Guardian style guide ](https://www.theguardian.com/guardian-observer-style-guide-h) for advice on hyphenation.

-Use ‘to’ for [time ranges](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#times) and [date ranges](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#dates), not hyphens.
+Use 'to' for [time ranges](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#times) and [date ranges](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#dates), not hyphens.

 {% include "layouts/shared/back-to-top.njk" %}